Lumen-git/Random3DModels/README.md

 Shade-cover - Replacement/extra shade covers for LetPot hydroponic systems.
 Designed for MAX model but may work for others.

 Turkey - Wooden laser cut turkey for 1/8 inch wood, and assembly instructions

+ArcadeCoinEarrings - Earrings (or keychains) of retro arcade coin slots